 Once the application report and supporting documents are prepared, it is submitted to the LWM Operational Steering Committee for consideration.
 The LWM Operational Steering Committee then make a recommendation based on all the information and supporting documentation to the Deputy Commissioner, Custodial Operations, Corrections Victoria, who has the delegated ability from the Secretary to make the final decision.

 The Deputy Commissioner advises the applicant and prison General Manager of their decision in writing.

 If the application is approved, arrangements are made for the child to reside in the prison.

-If the application is not approved, the applicant is provided with an explanation and appropriate counselling and support until she is better placed to submit a further application (if required).
+If the application is not approved, the applicant is provided with an explanation and appropriate counselling and support.
 If the applicant does not accept the decision, an appeal may be lodged.